brysonm96/CSE-212/Data Structures Tutorial/tree.md

 ## Binary Tree

-A binary tree is a type of tree where each node can have up to two connections to other nodes.\
+A `Binary Tree` is a type of tree where each node can have up to two connections to other nodes.\
-The highest node in the tree is called the root node.\
+The highest node in the tree is called the `Root Node`.\
-Nodes with connected nodes are called parent nodes.\
+Nodes with connected nodes are called `Parent Nodes`.\
-The node that is connected to the parent is known as a child node.\
+The node that is connected to the parent is known as a `Child Node`.\
-Nodes without any connected nodes are called leaf nodes.
+Nodes without any connected nodes are called `Leaf Nodes`.\
+The group of nodes on the left or right side of the parent node form a `Subtree`

 ![binary tree](binary-tree.png)